 What do Tombstone frozen pizzas, the Postal Service’s Zip+4 campaign, killer search engine Google, and Starbucks have in common?

-, bestselling author of Permission Marketing, all are purple cows — products or services that have something remarkable built into them, as opposed to average products made to seem remarkable through advertising.
+According to SETH GODIN, bestselling author of Permission Marketing, all are purple cows — products or services that have something remarkable built into them, as opposed to average products made to seem remarkable through advertising.

 Godin’s premise for Purple Cow: Transform Your Business By Being Remarkable (Portfolio) stems from an epiphany he had while driving through France, gazing at field after field of cows.
 Pretty at first, but after a hundred or two, boring and — Godin’s most damning adjective — “invisible.”
 A purple cow would have been a standout sight indeed.